SergeiGalkovskii/Accounting-work-of-store/README.md

+# Dekstop application for accounting work of store in WPF
-Application can be used for accouting of work store.
+Application can be used for accouting work of store on your PC.
-Application have functions like:
+Application has got functions like:
-- add a new buy;
+* add a new order;
-- add a new buyer;
+* add a new buyer;
-- add a new pre-order.
+* add a new pre-order.
 WPF application using Catel Framework.
-Architecture was built using MVVM pattern.
+Architecture built using MVVM pattern.
-Data are stored in MS SQL database.
+Data stored in MS SQL database.
-Connection was set via Entity Framework.
+Connection to database set via Entity Framework.